kflau/iframe-remover/README.md

 ## Abstract
 Did the website set debugger breakpoints when you open network console?

-Statistically these debugger breakpoints spawn from <iframe>.
+Statistically these debugger breakpoints spawned from <iframe>.

 This javascript snippet helps remove iframe.